 The right way to do burpees

 Burpees are effective when done as a part of a warm-up or inculcated as a component of a circuit routine.
-Because they are a highly versatile exercise, they can also be part of a strength or cardio routine.
+Because they are a highly versatile exercise, they can also be part of a muscular strength workout or a cardio routine.

 Here’s how to add burpees into your workout: